Jody Hamilton: Lawsuit against WWE

 In April 2009, Hamilton filed a lawsuit against WWE in Fulton County, GA over how the working agreement with his promotion, Deep South Wrestling, was terminated.
-His attorney claimed that WWE "fraudulently contrived a reason to end the agreement" without giving the 90-days notice that was required in the contract.
-The suit also claimed that WWE illegally entered the Deep South building in McDonough, Georgia, and took property belonging to Hamilton.
-It also claims the WWE Executive Vice President of Talent Relations, John Laurinaitis, warned that any wrestlers who continued to work with Deep South or Hamilton would never work in the wrestling business ever again.
+His attorney claimed that WWE "fraudulently contrived a reason to end the agreement" without giving the 90-days notice that the contract required.
+The suit also claimed that WWE illegally entered the Deep South building in McDonough, GA and took property belonging to Hamilton.
+It also claimed the WWE Executive Vice President of Talent Relations, John Laurinaitis, warned wrestlers who continued to work with Deep South or Hamilton would be blackballed in the wrestling business.
 Two unnamed professional wrestlers who were under WWE contract at the time confirmed Hamilton's claim that Laurinaitis made the threatening speech.
-WWE attempted to get the lawsuit dismissed before it went to trial but were not successful.
+WWE attempted to get the lawsuit dismissed before it went to trial, but was not successful.
 On January 22, 2010, Hamilton settled with WWE out of court.
 The settlement was not disclosed.

 Personal life

-Hamilton's son, Nick Patrick, was a referee for Georgia Championship Wrestling/Championship Wrestling from Georgia from 1980 to 1985, WCW from 1988 to 2001, and WWE from 2001 to 2008.
+Hamilton's son, Nick Patrick, was a referee for Georgia Championship Wrestling/Championship Wrestling from Georgia from 1980–1985, WCW from 1988–2001, and WWE from 2001–2008.